 13 reasons why controlling stress is key

-A list of the most common stress symptoms and their impact on health
+A list of the thirteen most common stress symptoms and their impact on our health

 Are feelings of being “stressed out” causing your state of malaise?
 It may sound like the blanket reply your Mother gave the last time you cried about your adult-onset acne, but like other things- Mom’s probably right.
 Research on the Mind/Body connection has shown what we’ve long since known to be true- stress is the root of (most) evil— at least the evil symptoms we’d like to stop experiencing.
 Save yourself from telling Mom she’s wrong- go through our stress symptom checklist for some insight on those woes.
 You know, the ones you’re running through the six with…